Skip to content

 Easton College Farm

-Easton College is situated on a 200-hectare estate, which includes arable grassland, woodland, and conservation areas.
+Easton College is situated on a 160-hectare estate, which includes arable, grassland, woodland, and conservation areas.
+In our arable farmland, we produce combinable crops.

-Caring for over 700 animals
+Caring for our animals

 Agricultural engineering and conservation